asepasdar/apidoc/README.md

 - The resource server (API server)
 ![OAuth](Assets/OAuth.png)

+First, the user sends over an **application key and secret** to a login page at the **authentication server**.
+If **authenticated**, the **authentication server** responds to the user with an **access token**.
+The user then makes a **request to the resource server (API server)**.
+The **access token** gets added to the **header of the API request**.
+The **API server checks the access token** in the user’s request and decides whether to authenticate the user.

+Access tokens not only provide authentication for the requester but also define the permissions of how the user can use the API.
+Additionally, access tokens usually expire after a period of time and require the user to log in again.

 #### **Keep it simple**
 We need to make sure that the URL of the API is simple.
 For example, if we want to design APIs for return data users, it should be designed like this:
 ```